 Irrespective of how you look at it, DevOps is required because software development is a strategic asset in the global economy for businesses and organizations of all sizes.
 The DevOps culture borrows from Lean and Agile principles, and there is more focus placed on quality and service.
 That is the reason why DevOps practitioners are always managing, deploying, testing, building, operating, and designing systems and applications to be more reliable and faster.
 In this manner, they manage to create greater value for customers and foster a manageable workflow that will place products over people.

-The process of implementing DevOps methodology is the creation of such conditions in the system of work processes within your company, which will combine all the best qualities of Agile & Lean methodologies.
-This is done in order to ensure continuous delivery of services, continuous integration, support constant communication between teams, and automate deployment and changes implementation processes.
+To recap, the process of implementing DevOps methodology is the creation of such conditions in the system of work processes within your company, which will combine all the best qualities of Agile & Lean methodologies.
+This is done in order to ensure continuous delivery of services, continuous integration, support constant communication between teams, and automate testing and deployment and change implementation processes.

 The DevOps Journey

-The DevOps journey starts by exploring the current delivery pipelines and procedures that clearly identify objectives you want in your DevOps implementation plan.
+The DevOps journey starts by exploring the current delivery cycles and procedures that clearly identify the objectives you want in your DevOps implementation plan.
 You will need to understand these if you want to tackle brownfield or greenfield deployment.

 Developing a DevOps Implementation Plan

 DevOps requires upfront planning to deliver performance.
-Businesses that implement DevOps without experimenting with it or testing tend to fail.
+Businesses that implement DevOps without experimenting with it or testing it tends to fail.
 The transition to DevOps is focused not only on processes and tools but also on people.
 The main problem here is in building collaborative power across departments, teams, and throughout the organization.
-Without further ado, here's a DevOps implementation example.

-First one, from our list of DevOps implementation steps.
+The first one from our list of DevOps application steps.
 When you transition to DevOps, you must focus on self-absorption and carry that into cooperative communication.
 Otherwise, the transition will be incomplete.
 The whole team is working towards a similar goal, and because DevOps has a transformative culture, it encourages you to have individual preferences that come with collaborative choices.

 There must be honest and candid interactions with participants, as this approach will bring success to the project.
 Bringing automation can aid continuity in distant locations and communication.
 Tight collaboration brings a more empathetic culture that will empower operations to accomplish coordination that brings results.